lostbean/acpex/docs/design.md

 | Long-running Prompt Turn    | Task (spawned by Session.GenServer)                 | Task          | Executes the agent's core logic asynchronously, preventing blocking.    |
 | Fault Tolerance & Lifecycle | AcpEx.ConnectionSupervisor, AcpEx.SessionSupervisor | Supervisor    | Monitors and restarts failed processes according to defined strategies. |

 ### **3.3.
-The Transport Layer: A Dedicated Ndjson Port/Process**
+The Transport Layer: A Dedicated Ndjson Stream Process**

 To maintain a clean separation of concerns, the low-level logic of reading from stdin and writing to stdout should be isolated from the high-level application logic of the GenServers.
 This will be achieved by creating a dedicated transport module, AcpEx.Transport.Ndjson.
 This module will be responsible for the raw I/O operations using the newline-delimited JSON (ndjson) format.
-It will be implemented as a GenServer that manages an Elixir Port connected to the standard I/O of the BEAM virtual machine.
+It will be implemented as a GenServer that manages bidirectional streaming communication via the Exile library, which provides robust external process management with automatic back-pressure and memory safety.
 Its responsibilities will include:

-- Continuously reading data from stdin, buffering until a complete line is received.
+- Continuously reading data from the input stream, buffering until a complete line is received.
 - Passing each complete line to a JSON parser (e.g., Jason).
 - Upon successful parsing, dispatching the decoded JSON-RPC message to the appropriate Connection.GenServer or Session.GenServer for processing.
 - Receiving outbound messages from the application GenServers.
 - Encoding these messages into JSON strings.
-- Writing the resulting JSON strings to stdout, followed by a newline character (`\n`), as per the ndjson specification.
+- Writing the resulting JSON strings to the output stream, followed by a newline character (`\n`), as per the ndjson specification.

+The use of the Exile library provides several critical advantages over traditional Erlang Ports:

+- **Automatic back-pressure:** Prevents unbounded memory growth when processing large data streams, ensuring the system remains stable under heavy load.
+- **Non-blocking I/O:** Enables efficient asynchronous communication without blocking the GenServer message loop.
+- **Process safety:** Automatically prevents zombie processes and handles process cleanup correctly.
+- **Stream-based API:** Provides a natural fit for the streaming nature of JSON-RPC communication over stdio.

 This architectural choice decouples the core protocol logic from the transport mechanism.
 The Connection and Session GenServers can operate purely in terms of